-Quality Errors while Filing XBRL in India
+What are the Quality Errors while Filing XBRL in India?

 The following are some of the common errors that show up very often while converting financial statements into XBRL format for MCA filing:

 The MCA outlines certain fields to be mandatory.
 Not tagging these concepts will trigger errors.

 These errors, again, are caused by a lack of care and rigour in the preparation process.
-For a majority of cases, a companys line items do not change very often and tagging for various years is often a matter of entering figures.
+For most cases, company line items do not change very often and tagging for various years is often a matter of entering figures.

 These are errors that MCAs validation tool, MCA21 (www.mca.gov.in/MCA21/) throws up and need to be dealt with on a case-to-case basis.
 They are usually just plain business rules and calculation checks carried out by MCA21.These are also the kind of errors that can take considerable amounts of time to rectify without an XBRL expert.

 To find out more about DataTracks, visit www.datatracks.in or send an email to firstname.lastname@example.org

 The views expressed are that of the authors and DataTracks is not responsible for the contents or views expressed therein.
-If any part of this blog is incorrect, inappropriate or violates the IP rights of any person or organization, please alert us at email@example.com.
+If any part of this blog is incorrect, inappropriate or violates any person’s or organization’s IP rights, please alert us at email@example.com.
 We will take immediate action to correct any violation.